telerik/xaml-docs/controls/radwindow/styles-and-templates/howto-change-header-background.md

 	. . . .
 {{endregion}}

-Now we need to merged the custom ResourceDictionary in the App.xaml file, so that the modified style will be applied to all RadWindow elements inside the application.
-In case you are using RadWindow as MainWindow, please refer to the [Use RadWindow as User Control]({%slug radwindow-how-to-use-radwindow-as-user-control%}) for more information how to apply the custom style to the main window.
+Now we need to merge the custom ResourceDictionary in the App.xaml file, so that the modified style will be applied to all RadWindow elements inside the application.
+In case you are using RadWindow as MainWindow, please refer to the [Use RadWindow as User Control]({%slug radwindow-how-to-use-radwindow-as-user-control%}) for more information on how to apply the custom style to the main window.

 #### __[C#] Example 3: Merged the custom ResourceDictionary__